CS321-spring2025/p3-hashtables-christophersmith9/README.md

 ## Reflection

-Write a two paragraph reflection describing your experience with this project.
-Talk about what worked well and what was challenging.
-Did you run into an issue that took some time to figure out?
-Tell us about it.
-What did you enjoy, what was less desirable?
-Feel free to add other items (within the two paragraph limit).

 I liked this project overall.
 Since we didn't have any templates or pre-made interfaces, figuring out all the little stuff and what methods I would need based on pseudo code from the book and lectures was challenging but fun.
 I'm still quite new to Java and Eclipse.
 I had to thoroughly read through the project instructions multiple times and look a lot of stuff up, but I feel like I now have an understanding of hash tables that I'll never lose.

 As for the result of the project itself, I feel that I could've done better.
 Figuring out how to do insert was probably what I spent the most time on, and I still didn't get it to perfectly match the results, but it did give me expected average number of probe results for Random-Numbers and Word-List where double hashing does better on the curve as the loadfactor